GoogleCloudPlatform/notebooks-blueprint-security/terraform/standalone/README.md

-# Cloud AI Platform Notebook Security Blueprint
+# AI Platform Notebooks Blueprint (standalone)

-This repository provides an opinionated way to set up AI Platform Notebook that use PII data from an existing data warehouse.

-# Deploying
-You have 2 deployment options
-*  On top of the security foundation blueprint (recommended)
-    * You should have already deployed the [security foundation blueprint](https://github.com/terraform-google-modules/terraform-example-foundation).
-* standalone
-    * If you would like to deploy standalone follow the [standalone README](./terraform/standalone/README.md) in the `./terraform/standlone` directory

-**IMPORTANT: The rest of the instructions are for deployments on top of the security foundation blueprint.**
+These instructions allow you to deploy the AI Platform Notebook blueprint in standalone mode on top of your existing deployments.

 ## Pre Work
 Gather the following information: